jmb-oddbook/bikes_project/README.md

 There are 136 records that are either stalled transactions or of users that reconsidered.
 Criteria for identifying a stalled transaction were identical start and end stations and the duration of the trip is 60 seconds or less.
 These records were removed.

 I also checked for trips that are 60 seconds or less and have a different start and stop station.
 There are 27 of these.
 In all except one record the stations lie very close together.
 Perhaps the borrower changed their mind?
-And in one record (ID 507845) the borrower discovered instantaneous matter transmission and cycled 3.5 miles in 1 minute (google maps give the time for a car to travel this street distance as 12 minutes - this is D.C.).
+And in one record (ID 507845) the borrower discovered instantaneous matter transmission and cycled 3.5 miles in 1 minute (google maps gives the time for a car to travel this street distance as 12 minutes - this *is* D.C.).
 These 27 records were removed.

 There are 6 records that have trips that are longer than 23 hours.
 Either the customer forgot to book the bike back in, the endpoint did not accept the transaction, or something else happened.
-The company gives a fine of $1200 for customers not returning a bike within 24 hours, so there is a strong incentive for the borrower to make sure to book the bike back in.
+The company gives a fine of $1200 for customers not returning a bike within 24 hours, so there is a strong incentive for the borrower to make sure to bring the bike back.
 These 6 records were removed.

 ## Part 3 -- Visualisations